karayabin/universe-snapshot/universe/Ling/Light/doc/api/Ling/Light/Http/HttpRequestInterface/getQueryString.md

-HttpRequestInterface::getQueryString — Returns the queryString of the http request.
+HttpRequestInterface::getQueryString — Returns the url-decoded version of the queryString of the http request.